blagae/elisio/Elisio/README.md

 Building
 ===
 Please refer to BUILDING.md for instructions on how to import and build your own version of the project.

+Major contributors
+===

+This project was started by Benoit Lagae as a hobby assignment, coming from his background in Latin linguistics and his Master's thesis research.
+The engine and the REST interface are his work.
+Martijn Dentant contributed the front-end and advice on usability and visual design.